rails/rails/guides/source/active_record_validations.md

 ### Grouping Conditional validations

-Sometimes it is useful to have multiple validations use one condition, it can be easily achieved using `with_options`.
+Sometimes it is useful to have multiple validations use one condition.
+It can be easily achieved using `with_options`.

 ```ruby